romikoops/polaris_clone/README.md

   * `CHORE:` - The commit is a quick chore or task and does not directly relate to any ticket (such as README cleanups etc)

 All prefixes are case insensitive.

+##### Master Key

+When developing you may run into an error saying `client_secret is missing` on certain parts of the site ie. `localhost:3000/admiralty`.
+Ask another member of dev team to get the master key.